creator7/zabendo/README.md

 3- run apache

-4- databse file is in Database folder of the project. import database using php myadmin.
+4- database file is in Database folder of the project. import database using php myadmin.

 5- run the website